 Named after Lord Rickard Stark.
 Rickard Karstark fought for his son, Lord Eddard Stark, when the north rebelled against the Mad King, Aerys II Targaryen, during Robert's Rebellion.
 He participated in the Battle of the Trident.

 A Game of Thrones

 Lord Rickard brings his forces to Winterfell when Robb Stark calls his banners.
 He is accompanied by his three sons, Harrion, Eddard, and Torrhen.
 At Moat Cailin he occupies the Drunkard's Tower.
-When the northern host splits at the Twins, Rickard stays with Robb and takes part in the battles of the Whispering Wood, but Rickard's younger sons, Torrhen and Eddard, are killed by Ser Jaime Lannister during the fighting.
+When the northern host splits at the Twins, Rickard stays with Robb.
+He takes part in the battle in the Whispering Wood, but Rickard's younger sons, Torrhen and Eddard, are killed by Ser Jaime Lannister during the fighting.